 Now suddenly, Uber enters the market.
 Uber now makes many independent taxi owners capable of individually booking rides for themselves.
 The app is quite comfortable to use, but the people aren’t too sure about the drivers.
 So, what do the locals do?
 They go back to the company they are comfortable with.

-The easiest thing for an existing taxi company to do in this situation is make a taxi booking app available for their fleet as well.
+The easiest thing for an existing taxi company to do in this situation makes a taxi booking app available for their fleet as well.
 That is exactly what everyone all over the globe is doing.
 They are either building their own apps or getting their hands on a taxi app clone so that they can give their business a digital edge.
 It is a simple and practical solution for everyone to ensure that they can get a cab and a cabbie that they are familiar with.

 What about non taxi fleet owners?

-The beauty of a taxi app is that it doesn’t require for the Taxi app owner to do anything.
+The beauty of a local taxi app is that it doesn’t require the Taxi app owner to do anything.
 You don’t need to own a fleet or know how to drive too!
 If you own your own taxi application, you make money every time someone uses to book a taxi.

 Basically, just like Uber, you will now be giving local taxi players an option to use YOUR app as their own fleet management system.
 There couldn’t be anything better than this, because you get the advantage of earning a commission across the board no matter which company is chosen for the ride.
 Make sure that your app gets the right kind of publicity.
 If different taxi companies use your application as their own ride management system, they will also stand to earn much more because: